Skip to content

 Note

 CortexBrain is currently in active development so that occasional bugs may occur.
-Your contributions and feedback are invaluable in refining and enhancing the project! 🚀
+Your contributions and feedback are foundamental for refining and enhancing the project! 🚀

 CortexBrain is an ambitious open-source project aimed at creating an intelligent, lightweight, and efficient architecture to seamlessly connect cloud and edge devices.